jariou/omdk/README.md

 OMDK provides a Python framework and utilities for building, developing, running and testing Oasis models.

-The package documentation can be found at https://oasislmf.github.io/omdk/.

 # Repository Management

 ## Cloning the repository